You know that annoying feeling when you have a tough time dealing with a local business?

 Your Buyer Persona Profile

-Your Target Audience Profile
+Your Target Customer Profile

-Document all of the key characteristics of your general target audience.
+Document all of the key characteristics of your general target customer.
 Remember this should be the broader definition of your potential customers.
 These are all of the people that you want to focus on marketing to.

-Your Ideal Client Profile
+Your Ideal Customer Profile

-Then, you can begin crafting a message through digital marketing that will resonate with your audience.
+But for now, you can begin crafting a message through digital marketing that will resonate with your audience.

 Next, are you ready to start learning about small business branding for your home service company?